nl-design-system/web-component-poc/packages/nl-design-system-unstable/__docs__/form-patterns.md

 ## General guidelines

 Only ask for the strictly necessary information and inform users of the necessity of the requested information.
+Avoid the need for users to enter the same information several times.

 ### Logical structure